zerogtiger/personal-site/public/_posts/nvim_tutorial/intro.md

 ## Finding help

-If you ever find yourself stuck in a specific part of an article, take it as a great opportunity to train your Google-fu.
+If you ever find yourself stuck in a specific part of an article and it involves component `X` of Neovim, try typing `:help X`, which will redirect you to the Neovim help page.
+If you're unable to find anything helpful, take it as a great opportunity to train your Google-fu.

-!!!UPDATE

 <details>
 <summary>Wait, this sounds so irresponsible</summary>